 RCF hosts "No Hunger Holiday" event

-On Dec.
-3, 2019 the Reed Community Foundation teamed up with Feed The Children organization and the Tulsa Dream Center to host a “No Hunger Holiday” event at the Ben Hill Community Center parking lot.
+12-03-2019 - The Reed Community Foundation teamed up with Feed The Children organization and the Tulsa Dream Center to host a “No Hunger Holiday” event at the Ben Hill Community Center parking lot.
 Together we distributed a 25 lb. box of non-perishable food items, a 15 lb. box of essentials (soap, deodorant, etc.), sox, and laundry detergent.
 People drove their vehicles into the parking lot where volunteers loaded these boxes into the vehicles and sent them on there way.
 It was a great event that really allowed these organizations to show some love to the north Tulsa community.
 We distributed items that served over 400 families.

 Mayor Bynum announces RCF partnership

-On October 8, 2019, Tulsa Mayor G.T.
+10-08-2019 - Tulsa Mayor G.T.
 Bynum announced that the City of Tulsa has partnered with the Reed Community Foundation which will allow RCF to operate out of the Ben Hill Park facility located at 210 E. Latimer Pl, Tulsa, OK 74106.
 This 11,000 square foot building, which once was an important part of the north Tulsa community, has been vacant for over 10 years.
 RCF will assume the responsibility, both financially and physically, of taking on major interior renovations.
 Relocating to this building will allow RCF to offer more community-based programs and to reach more children and families in the community.

 Feed The Children partners with RCF